NGINX proxy pitfalls related with DNS resolving¶

 Upstreams¶

-parameter, check out documentation.
+If you're using nginx plus, you can use resolve parameter, check out documentation.
 I assume that it will be efficient, because documentation says "monitors changes of the IP addresses that correspond to a domain name of the server", while solutions listed above will query DNS on the particular requests.
 But if you're using open source nginx, no honey is available for you.
 No money — no honey.

 Two in one¶